host2071/gotomysites/README.md

 - First, the app looks for an exact keyword match
 - If no exact match is found and your keyword is longer than 3 characters, it performs fuzzy matching by checking if keywords start with your input, contain it, or match in descriptions
 - If no match is found, it uses the default search engine

-**Suggestions:**
-- When the search bar is empty and focused, popular sites are shown (for authenticated users) or all your saved keywords (for non-authenticated users)
-- When typing, suggestions are filtered to show matching keywords
-- Suggestions help you quickly find and select keywords without typing them completely

-**Data Storage:**
-- Without authentication: Your data is stored locally in your browser
-- With authentication: Your data is synced to the cloud and accessible from any device

 ### Tips for Best Experience